melrodbos/melrodbos1.github.io/about/html.md

         - `<fieldset>` Field set label.
         - `<figcaption>` HTML Figure caption.
         - `<form>`: Input form.

+      - **List of HTML elements**:
+        - `<legend>`: The HTML <legend> Element (or HTML Legend Field Element) represents a caption for the content of its parent `<fieldset>`.
+        - `<input>`: It is used to create interactive controls for web-based forms in order to accept data from the user.
+The semantics of an <input> varies considerably depending on the value of its type attribute.
+        - `<label>`: The HTML Label Element (<label>) represents a caption for an item in a user interface.
+It can be associated with a control either by placing the control element inside the <label> element, or by using the for attribute.
+Such a control is called the labeled control of the label element.
+        - `<button>`: It represents a clickable button.
+        - `<select>`: It represents a control that presents a menu of options.
+The options within the menu are represented by <option> elements, which can be grouped by <optgroup> elements.
+Options can be pre-selected for the user.
+        - `<option>`: It is used to create a control representing an item within a <select>, an <optgroup> or a <datalist> HTML5 element.
+        - `<textarea>`: It represents a multi-line plain-text editing control.

     A. **Tags**
       - Tags are enclosed by angle brackets, and the closing tag begins with a forward slash.